skx/implant/README.md

 # implant

-This is a simple utility which allows data to be embedded directly in `golang` applications.
+`implant` is a simple utility which allows data to be embedded directly in `golang` applications (`implant` is a synonym of `embed`).

-The expected use-case is that you have a HTTP-server, or similar, which needs to work with files, but because you're wanting to deploy a single binary you do not wish to include this tree of support files with your releases - Instead you wish to embed them into your application
+The expected use-case is that you have a HTTP-server, or similar `golang` application which you wish to distribute as a single binary but which needs some template files, HTML files, or other media.

+Rather than distributing your binary along with a collection of files you instead embed the file contents in your application, and extract/use them at run-time.

+implant allows you to do this, by generating a file `static.go` which contains the contents of a directory hierarchy.
+At run-time you can both list available files, and extract the contents of specific ones.